-The SEAWL is a community based, not-for-profit organisation providing temporary shelter for lost and abandoned animals across the South East.
+The SEAWL is a community based, not-for-profit organisation providing shelter for homeless and unwanted animals across the South East and surrounding areas.

-Through the hard work of our dedicated staff and volunteers, the SEAWL aims to provide lost, stray or ill-treated dogs and cats with a second chance at a safe and happy home.
+Through the hard work of our dedicated staff and volunteers, the SEAWL aims to provide surrendered dogs and cats with a second chance at a safe and happy home.

-Though the SEAWL receives some financial support from local councils, it continues to rely on the support of generous community members and local organisations.
+The SEAWL receives no financial support from the local Government.
+It continues to rely on the support of generous community members and local organisations.

 The SEAWL is an independent organisation and is not affiliated with the Animal Welfare League of South Australia (AWL).